Ecological Justice

 Polliator Garden

-Recognizing that all of creation is sacred and acknowledging our call to be responsible stewards of the earth was the impetus for planting a pollinator garden on a small plot facing De Witt Park.
+Recognizing that all creation is sacred and acknowledging our call to be responsible stewards of the earth was the impetus for planting a pollinator garden on a small plot facing DeWitt Park.
 Pollinator gardens are vital for maintaining healthy ecosystems and diverse food systems.
-They provide pollen and nectar, which are crucial food sources and shelter for pollinators like bees, butterflies, hummingbirds, and bats.
-Pollinators, in turn, are essential for the reproduction of many plants, and they are also an important food source for many other animals, including songbirds.
-FBC’s pollinator garden features plants native to the Finger Lakes region that support native fauna.
-In maintaining the garden, we follow the these guidelines:
+They provide shelter and crucial food sources—pollen and nectar—for pollinators like bees, butterflies, hummingbirds, and bats.

-Green Lending Library
+Green Sharing/Lending Library

-The Green Sharing/Lending Library is a collection of titles devoted to various aspects of creation care that include ecological and environmental justice; global warming and climiate crises; sustainable living and adaptability; gardening in relationship to creation; and creation theology to name a few.
-This resouce has been created to encouage individual reflection and group conversation about our role in God's creation.
-Books can be borrowed two at a time for two weeks.
-Here's a sampling of what's available…
+The Green Sharing/Lending Library is a collection of titles devoted to various aspects of creation care: ecological and environmental justice; global warming and climate crises; sustainable living and adaptability; gardening in relationship to creation; and creation theology.

 Sustainability